eugenewebdevs/workshops/workshops-2022/docker/exercises/exercise-1/README.md

 ## About

 This is a very simple application in Go.
-Since docker will load the go enveirnment we need there is no need to install go on your machine.
+Since docker will load the go environment we need there is no need to install go on your machine.

 ## Required